 The goddess of youth in Roman mythology is Hebe and is popularly known as Juventas.
 She is the daughter of Zeus and Hera.
 She is the cupbearer for several deities of Mount Olympus.
 Hebe used to provide the divine deities with nectar and ambrosia.
 Then, as she grew older, she married Hercules.
 Hebe, also known as the goddess of forgiveness or mercy, can transform older mortals into younger ones.

 Throughout history, numerous ancient Greek symbols have been in use.
 Some of them are still popular today, while others are merely relics of the past.
-All these symbols and mythologies served as warnings, sad tales, and legends of the past!
+All these symbols and mythologies served as stories, warnings, sad tales, and legends of the past!